Top topics on this page:

 What’s the Most Common Type of Cerebral Palsy?

-Spastic cerebral palsy — which is characterized by stiffness in the arms or legs — is the most common type of cerebral palsy, accounting for 70-80% of cases.
+Spastic cerebral palsy — characterized by arm or leg stiffness — is the most common type of cerebral palsy, accounting for 70-80% of cases.

 Dyskinetic cerebral palsy — which can cause abrupt, twisting, irregular movements — composes 10-20% of cases.

-Ataxic cerebral palsy — which can lead to poor coordination, jerky movements, and trouble walking — makes up 5-10% of cases.
+Ataxic cerebral palsy — which can lead to poor coordination, jerky movements, and trouble walking — make up 5-10% of cases.

-It’s also possible (but rare) to have mixed cerebral palsy, which is a combination of two or three of the different types of CP.
+It’s also possible (but rare) to have mixed cerebral palsy, a combination of two or three different types of CP.

 Who Is Most at Risk for Cerebral Palsy?